opensearch-project/documentation-website/_benchmark/workloads/index.md

 ### Indices

-To create an index, specify the `name` of the indexes.
+To create an index, specify the `name` of the indices.
 If you want to add definitions for your index, use the `body` option and point it to the JSON file containing the index definitions.
 For more information, see [indices]({{site.url}}{{site.baseurl}}/benchmark/workloads/indices/).

 ### Corpora

 The `corpora` element requires the name of the index containing the document corpus, for example, `movies`, and a list of parameters that define the document corpora.
 This list includes the following parameters:

 -  `source-file`: The file name that contains the workload's corresponding documents.
 When using OpenSearch Benchmark locally, documents are contained in a JSON file.
 When providing a `base_url`, use a compressed file format: `.zip`, `.bz2`, `.gz`, `.tar`, `.tar.gz`, `.tgz`, or `.tar.bz2`.
 The compressed file must have one JSON file containing the name.
--  `document-count`: The number of documents in the `source-file`, which determines which client indexes correlate to which parts of the document corpus.
+-  `document-count`: The number of documents in the `source-file`, which determines which client indices correlate to which parts of the document corpus.
 Each N client receives an N-th of the document corpus.
 When using a source that contains a document with a parent-child relationship, specify the number of parent documents.
 - `uncompressed-bytes`: The size, in bytes, of the source file after decompression, indicating how much disk space the decompressed source file needs.
 You can also indicate the number of `compressed-bytes`, the size of the source file before decompression, which can help you assess the amount of time needed for the cluster to ingest documents.

 ### Operations